Sunoo/homebridge-camera-ffmpeg/README.md

 * Skip Step 2 and 3
 * And in step 4, use the quickstart.js included in the plugin itself.
 And to do this you need to run the command from the plugin directory.
 Then just follow steps a to c

+* Add the option "pollingInterval", if you're willing to receive static image from camera every `n` seconds (use this, if you don't want to use any motion detection to enable camera)

 ## Tested configurations

 We have started collecting tested configurations in the wiki, so please before raising an issue with your configuration, please check the [wiki](https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki).
 Also if you have a working configuration that you would like to share, please add it to the [wiki](https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki).